A Framework for Conditional Statement Technical Debt Identification and Description: Discussion

-A key difference between our approach and the benchmark approach in \ac{satd} Source Code Identification is the input to the model.
-The benchmark approach uses source code metrics as input features.
-On the other hand, our approach uses the raw source code tokens as features, hence is able to learn the semantic and syntactic structure of the code.
-This benefits the model as can be seen in the improved performance brought by our approach.
+A key difference between our approach and TEDIOuS in \ac{satd} Identification is the input format to the model.
+TEDIOuS uses source code metrics as input features.
+On the other hand, our approach vectorises the concrete of source code, hence is able to capture (through learning) its syntactic and semantic structures.
+The reported performance improvement of our framework over the benchmarks' suggests the efficiency of our model input format.

-Finally, we would recommend the use of deep learning for \ac{satd} Comment Identification since it shows consistent improvement and superiority.
-This recommendation is consistent with the finding in a recent work \cite{ren2019neural} (which uses \ac{cnn} instead of LSTM) for \ac{satd} Comment Identification.
-Hence, relating to \ac{satd} Identification, traditional machine learning is our suggested approach for Source Code Identification while deep learning is our suggested approach for Comment Identification.
+We also notice the limitations of using static analysis tools for \ac{satd} identification.
+Although SonarQube provides comparable (but not higher) \emph{Precision} in our experiments, it fails in the \emph{Recall} and \emph{F1} aspects.
+This is attributed to SonarQube's speciality in detecting ``code smells" while our framework is concerned with broader technical debt patterns.